Hanjin Jang, MDEndoscopic Spine Surgery

 De-identification Notice

 All educational cases on this page are de-identified and presented for academic discussion.
-They are not patient testimonials, treatment guarantees, or advertisements for a particular outcome.
+They are not patient testimonials, outcome predictions, or advertisements for a particular outcome.
 Clinical decisions require individualized evaluation by a qualified physician.

 Clinical Image Standard